AfterWorkTea/mparser/README.md

 ## Welcome to the MParser!

-The parser is based on one fundamental observation.
+The MParser is short for Mini (XML) Parser.
+It is based on one fundamental observation.
 Most IT people don't know nor take advantage of the full XML grammar.
-In consequence a significant reduction of XML grammar (from 89 to 25 rules) still allows to parse most XML and it is much more intuitive.
+In consequence a significant reduction of XML grammar (from 89 to 25 rules) allows to parse most XMLs and makes it much more intuitive.
 For example the MParser works with the Jenkins */api/xml files.

 ## MParser characteristic